zicoz18/erc20-as-subnet-gas-token-tutorial/README.md

 ## Prerequisites

 - Basic knowledge of [Precompiles](https://docs.avax.network/subnets/customize-a-subnet#precompiles).
 - We will be using [NativeMinter](https://docs.avax.network/subnets/customize-a-subnet#minting-native-coins) precompile on our subnet.
 Familiarity with precompiles and knowledge of NativeMinter precompile will be assumed.
 - Having an up and running subnet which uses NativeMinter precompile.
 - In this tutorial we will be using a local subnet.
 Refer to [this](https://docs.avax.network/subnets/create-a-local-subnet), to deploy your local subnet.
 - Basic knowledge of [Hardhat](https://hardhat.org/).
 - We will be writing our code in a Hardhat development environment.
 We will write custom scripts to automate our job and add those scripts as tasks to hardhat.
 - General knowledge of [Ethers js](https://docs.ethers.io/v5/).
-  - We will be interacting with both Avalanche Fuji chain and our subnet using ethers js.
-We will be initalizing providers, signers, contract and interacting with contract using ethers js.
+- We will be interacting with both the Avalanche Fuji chain and our subnet using ethers js.
+We will be initializing providers, signers, contracts and interacting with contracts using ethers js.
 - Basic knowledge of [Solidity](https://docs.soliditylang.org/en/v0.8.7/).
 - We will be writing our own Bridge and Token contracts using Solidity.

 ## General Concepts